 Daredevils have an insatiable need for speed, but they play with fire when pushing their vehicle or driving abilities too far.
 Tag Systems offers a unique solution by transporting the motorist and their physical car to a virtual road, a first in driving simulation technology.
 Sensors collect real-time performance data on an actual automobile, giving you a first-person perspective in 3D world.
 Basically, you can accelerate, steer, and brake inside your own car as you would on the open road, but the vehicle is driving in place on steel rollers.
 This one-of-a-kind VR system allows drivers to approach 150 mph on renowned Formula 1 courses, compete in Fast and Furious-style drag races, or even cruise the surface of the moon.
 And the best part is that you’re driving your car, not the half-cabin, video game-like simulators of the past.
 You can really push your driving prowess to the edge in a completely safe environment.
 Still unconvinced of its unparalleled realism and awesomeness?
-Check out the videos below, and prepare to be amazed.
 Virtual speed demons, start your engines!

 This video showcases the TS8000, Tag System’s most sophisticated unit.
 It begins with an overview of the concept and provides a brief description of how it all works (0:47).
 The steel rollers pick up torque, power, and braking data while twin lasers measure steering.
 All this is fed to a central computer, which syncs this information to a fully immersive environment projected on three massive screens that envelop the driver.
 The most practical applications are highlighted (1:23): pre-license education, practice for advanced drivers, and training special permits.
 These driving exercises are highly effective, because hazards are generated at will, honing driving proficiency in high-risk situations.